Teaching and learning projects

 Indigenous Student Experiences – Exploring the Extant Literature

 Post-secondary institutions across Canada have promoted academic and professional preparation programs to recruit and retain Indigenous peoples, yet the evaluation of many of these initiatives is limited (Kapsalis, 2006).
 Although there is some awareness of Indigenous peoples’ participation in post-secondary education (PSE), the primary focus has been success as measured by completion rates.
 Examining the outcomes is only part of the process; the unique learning experiences of Indigenous students and the best-suited delivery methods for successful completion of PSE are equally important.
 This study identified and synthesized the existing peer-reviewed and grey literature pertaining into the PSE learning experiences of Indigenous students across Canada.
 Levac, Colquhoun, and O’Brien’s (2010) advancement of Arksey and O’Malley’s (2005) methodological framework for scoping reviews was implemented through six iterative stages resulting in a framework to capture the social, cultural, familial, educational, and personal factors affecting Canadian Indigenous peoples’ successful participation in PSE.

 DeJaeger, A. (2017).
+Pushing the Boundaries: Scoping Review as a Method of Determining Best-Practices for Indigenous Education – Applications for SoTL.
 Presented at the International Society for the Scholarship of Teaching and Learning Annual Meeting, Calgary Alberta.

 Creating a Culture for Learning – Using Team-Based Learning to Buffer Social Loneliness for Undergraduate Students